I thought about a Mini-FOX configuration to start small with the NVIDIA FOX Blueprint

 Notification Local warning lights, etc. Slack, Teams, daily report

-With AWS, Use Greengrass as the Center of Edge Management
+On AWS, Use Greengrass as the Center of Edge Management

-What I recommend as the first subject for running Mini-FOX is either "aisle obstruction detection" or "SOP deviation candidate explanation."
+My recommended starting subject for running Mini-FOX is either "aisle obstruction detection" or "SOP deviation candidate explanation."

-Specialized Agent Structuring Can Wait
+Specialized Agent Decomposition Can Wait

 Summary